-Every one of us will use some type of public utility every day – even if we do not realize it.
-It takes a lot of different organizations and people to keep these utilities running for the public to use.
+Every one of us will use some type of public utility every day – most of us will use many of them.
+From taking a shower to powering up that laptop, it takes a lot of different organizations and people to keep these utilities running for us to use.

-Below are a few of the most common niches within this sector.
+Below are a few of the most common niches within the utilities industry.

 Imagine having no internet!
 Well, if you did not have any electrical power – you would have to learn to live in the literal dark ages.